Idƴl Documentation

 }

-A running process block can start or stop another named process block using the start and stop keywords.
+A running process block can control other named process blocks using start, stop, pause, and resume.

 start name

 Starts the named process block.
-The process must have been stored (either loaded in --listen mode, or defined as a named block in the same file).
+The process must be stored (defined as a named block in the same file, or loaded in --listen mode).

 countdown(dt=500ms) = t |> {